epfldata/SimulationEngine/README.md

 - `generated/` contains the object programs.
 The simulation drivers take object programs and run
 - `library/` contains helper classes which are non-agent that you can use in your example.
 - `core/` contains the compiler source code and supporting runtime objects.
-- `stagedSims/` contains the no-compilation implementation of the DSL.
+- `stagedSims/` contains the no-compilation implementation of the DSL (in the branch staged)

 ### Code Format
 We use Scalafmt for formatting the code.